odjhey/playground--turn-based-musings/README.md

+## Notes

-issue commands, but delayed response
+- issue commands, but delayed response (stacking? or accumulated actions?)

-tank - can retreat in 3turns
+- tank - can retreat in 3turns (actions that has more than 1 turn counts to execute)
-tank in front decreases damage taken by those behind
+- tank in front decreases damage taken by those behind (spatial aware damage computations)

-try with a standard attack pattern of an enemy
+- try with a standard attack pattern of an enemy

-assign units to correct enemies
+- assign units to correct enemies (classic rock paper scissors)

-1 move corresponds to 3 ticks?
+- 1 move corresponds to 3 ticks? (see above re turn counts, or this may mean micro attacks could be triggered for each tick, like "phases" in table top games)

-consumable resource management
+- consumable resource management
-10-15mins game session
+- 10-15mins game session
-replayable (preview sense) save files
+- replayable (preview sense) save files